-To pursue a personal injury case for post-concussion syndrome, it’s important to reach out to an experienced personal injury attorney.
+To pursue a personal injury case, it’s important to reach out to an experienced personal injury attorney.
 Not only will they seek damages for medical costs, but they will also go after compensation for all economic and non-economic damages.
 It’s essential to provide your legal team with medical documentation that proves your diagnosis.
 Your attorney will also likely need a copy of the auto accident report made by police at the scene.

 If you suffered serious brain injuries in a car accident caused by another, you’re entitled to both economic and non-economic damages.

 The following are several economic damages you could be entitled to: